laravel/forge-docs/src/sites/envoyer.md

 ![Update web directory](/img/update-web-directory.png)

-You should now tidy your site directory by ensuring it only contains the `releases`, `current`, and `storage` directories.
-After ensuring you have backed up anything you need, you may remove everything else, including any dotfiles and directories such as `.git`, `.gitattributes`, etc.
+You should now tidy your site directory by ensuring it only contains the `.env` file, along with the `releases`, `current`, and `storage` directories.
+After **ensuring you have backed up anything you need**, you may remove everything else, including any dotfiles and directories such as `.git`, `.gitattributes`, etc.

-Forge should now recognize your site as being managed by Envoyer in the "Envoyer" panel.
+Now the the web directory includes `/current`, Forge will recognize your site as being managed by Envoyer in the "Envoyer" panel.
 You can now go ahead and link the two together by selecting the relevant project from the options provided.

 ![Link Forge with Envoyer](/img/forge-envoyer-link.png)

+Finally, now that your application runs from the `/current` directory, you should update your scheduler, queue workers and any daemons to ensure they are running from the correct path.

 By following these steps, you can ensure a smooth migration of your Forge site to Envoyer and leverage Envoyer's zero downtime deployment capabilities.